lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

-In some scenarios, it is advantageous to include OCSP response information within the protocol being utilized between the client and server.
+In some scenarios, it is advantageous to include OCSP response information within the protocol being utilized between the client and OCSP responder.
 Including OCSP responses in this manner has a few attractive effects.

-First, it allows for the caching of OCSP responses on the server, thus lowering the number of hits to the OCSP responder.
+First, it allows for the caching of OCSP responses on the OCSP responder, thus lowering the number of hits.

-Second, it enables certificate validation in the event the client is not connected to a network and thus eliminates the need for clients to establish a new HTTP session with the responder.
+Second, it enables certificate validation in the event the client is not connected to a network and thus eliminates the need for clients to establish a new HTTP session with the OCSP responder.

 Third, it reduces the number of round trips the client needs to make in order to complete a handshake.